englekk/handbook-docs/Fuse/06 - Data Binding.md

 Fuse provides first class support for creating data driven apps with UX tags through direct binding, iteration and branching.
 UX can also do referencing deep inside complex data structures, so you do not have to do tedious data massaging in code.

+## $(Data Context)

+At any point in a Fuse `Node` tree, there is a *data context*.
+A data binding on any node will be relative to the current data context on the node.
+By default, this data context is `null`, and any data binding will just return null or empty values.
+The context will also propagate down the tree, meaning that if a child node doesn't provide a data context, it will use the data context of its parent.

+To set the data context, you typically add a *behavior* to a node that provides the data context, such as `<JavaScript>`.
+The data context can also be set explicitly using the `DataContext` property.

 ## JavaScript module as data source

 The simplest way to create a data source is through JavaScript, here is a databound "Hello world" minimal example: